 Fortunately, technology and globalisation have joined forces to create new financial channels of opportunity for those businesses brave enough to traverse into emerging markets and meet those challenges.

-The result is a more effective marketing communication, which can easily be distributed to your target market through inbound digital marketing channels such as social media and search engine optimisation.
+The result is a more effective marketing communication, which can easily be distributed to your target market through inbound digital marketing channels such as social media and search engine optimization.

 Existing banking practices allow for cross-border bank transfers but include onerous limitations which could cripple a business trying to expand.
 For starters, most banks limit the amount of money you can transfer at a time, particularly if you are doing the transfer online.